 Final Performance Evaluation Conference.
 The purpose of the final-performance evaluation conference is to discuss and complete the teacher’s final performance rating.
 All evidence, measures and observations used in developing the final score must be a product of the school year in which the evaluation is conducted.

-Final performance evalutation conference will happen no later than May 1.
-If requeted by the employee, the final performance evalutation can happen concurrently with the post-observation conference for the employee’s last classroom observation
+Final performance evaluation conference will happen no later than May 1.
+If requested by the employee, the final performance evaluation can happen concurrently with the post-observation conference for the employee’s last classroom observation

 If the evaluator judges the teacher to be below Proficient – 3, the evaluator must provide at least three (3) pieces of evidence that substantiates the rating.